kinkscene/kinkscene.github.io/content/notes/Twisted Windows.md

 - events
 ---

 Twisted Windows is a production company that hosts BDSM performances and play events.
-Some of their events are freestanding, and some are single stages within larger events, such as [[Folsom St Fair]] and [[Leather Alley]].
+Some of their events are freestanding, and some are single stages within larger events, such as [[Folsom St Fair]], [[Up Your Alley]], and [[Leather Alley]].

 # Links
 - [Main Website](https://www.twistedwindows.com)